zolk/docsify-theme-switcher/README.md

 A Docsify plugin that adds a dropdown menu for switching between multiple themes.

-This plugin will add a specified class name to your Docsify's site `<body>` tag, which you can then use to make styling changes.
+This plugin will add a specified class name to your Docsify site's `<body>` tag, which you can then use to make styling changes.
 The selected theme will be stored in `localStorage`, so it will persist between page loads.